Charles L. Reason

 Charles Lewis Reason (July 21, 1818 – August 16, 1893) was an American mathematician, linguist, and educator.
 He was the first black college professor in the United States, teaching at New York Central College, McGrawville.
+He was born and died in New York City.

 Early life and education

-Charles Lewis Reason was born July 21, 1818 in New York City as one of three sons to Michel and Elizabeth (Melville) Reason, free people of color (their surname was originally Rison).

-They were from Guadeloupe and Saint-Domingue, respectively, and immigrated as refugees in 1793 shortly after the early years of the Haitian Revolution.
+Reason was born July 21, 1818, in New York City as one of three sons to Michel and Elizabeth (Melville) Reason, free people of color (their surname was originally Rison) from Guadeloupe and Saint-Domingue, respectively.
+They had immigrated as refugees in 1793 shortly after the early years of the Haitian Revolution.
 His brothers were Elwer W. and Patrick H. Reason, who also became leaders.
 Their older sister Policarpe died in 1818 at age four.

 Charles and two of his brothers attended the African Free School in New York; among their classmates were Henry Highland Garnet, George T. Downing, and Ira Aldridge.
 As Charles was a child prodigy in mathematics, he began teaching the subject there, at the age of fourteen.

 He attended the short-lived Noyes Academy in Canaan, New Hampshire, in 1835.
 He next appears in 1849 as a faculty member, giving an inaugural address, at the New York Central College, an integrated institution founded by members of the American Baptist Free Mission Society in McGraw, New York (then called McGrawville, not to be confused with the current McGrawville).

 He was described as of "fair education and superior intelligence, 'complexion very light, beautiful black curly hair and a magnificent moustache'.
 He would very easily pass for an Anglo-Saxon."
 Another description says he is "one of the most courtly gentlemen of the colored race in this city" (New York).